Updated: Aug 29, 2020

-Growing up, I didn't know what I wanted to be, however, I was certain that I wanted to eventually become independent and own my own business.
-I knew that I wanted to empower and help others achieve greatness and enable them to get out of the inevitable cycle of living paycheck to paycheck.
+Growing up, I wanted to be everything, however, I was definitely certain about one thing, which was that I wanted to become independent and own my own business.
+I knew that I wanted to empower and help others achieve their full potential and enable them to get out of the inevitable cycle of living paycheck to paycheck.
 My parents left everything and everyone behind from our native land of Egypt to come to the United States and build a better life for our family.
-I knew that I had to achieve greatness to pay them back for everything they have done and continue to do for my siblings and I. P.S. we did not ride camels to work and we did not live in a pyramid...just in case you were wondering.
+I knew that I had to achieve greatness to pay them back for everything they have done and continue to do for my siblings and I. P.S.
+Egyptians do not ride camels around town and we do not live in pyramids...just in case you were wondering.

 Working as a CEO, can be humbling and very difficult all at the same time.
 Do not stop growing and learning about different facets of your business and competitors in your space.
 Always read books to help you become a better CEO, and build new skills along the way.
 Make an effort to get to know as many people in your organization and be present in some of the day to day operations to lend a helping hand.
 You never know, someone may bring up some good points that change some of that vision you thought was flawless.

 You hired top talent to run point on developing and executing on your vision and plan for the company.
 They have to be given full credibility and respect on day 1 in order for them to efficiently do their job.
 You must run point on the overall execution, however learn to entrust your management team in assisting you with achieving the overall business goals.
 Look to always hire or promote people who are smarter than you in certain aspects of the business, lean on their expertise, and let them drive a part of your vision.
 There is nothing more fulfilling than empowering others to shine alongside you.
 It is a true testament to your leadership style and capabilities.